The world's safest airlines for 2021 revealed

 Thomas told CNN Travel that the rating system was slightly adjusted this year, to allow for greater accuracy.

-"Over the past two years we have become aware that some airlines, which had passed bi-annual safety audits, were not on a day-to-day basis following the operational disciplines required by the auditors", Thomas said.
+"Over the past two years we have become aware that some airlines, which had passed bi-annual safety audits, were not on a day-to-day basis following the operational disciplines required by the auditors," Thomas said.

 AirlineRatings also looked into airline fraudulent pilot license scams and bribery allegations, added Thomas.